Updated 06.22.2026

 Numerous online resources exist for those suffering from BDD, and the Anxiety and Depression Association of America has compiled a helpful list of public and professional webinars, articles, blog posts, and more.
 In addition, there are many support groups where people can connect with others dealing with similar problems.
 The Body Dysmorphic Disorder Association provides access to 18 online support groups that meet through Skype and Zoom, but your primary doctor or mental health professional may be able to guide you to a support group in your area.

-Katharine Phillips, MD. (n.d.).
-Signs & Symptoms of BDD.
-International OCD Foundation. https://bdd.iocdf.org/professionals/signs-symptoms/
+International OCD Foundation. (n.d.).
+Signs & symptoms of BDD. https://bdd.iocdf.org/professionals/signs-symptoms/